watson-developer-cloud/node-red-node-watson/README.md

 <a href="https://cla-assistant.io/watson-developer-cloud/node-red-node-watson"><img src="https://cla-assistant.io/readme/badge/watson-developer-cloud/node-red-node-watson" alt="CLA assistant" /></a>

+### New in version 0.6.8
+- Move all Discovery calls to latest API version - 2017-11-07
+- Updated calls to deprecated discovery methods addJsonDocument and getCollections
+- Correct implemetation of passages related options

 ### New in version 0.6.7
 - Enable Opt-out option for Conversation Node.
 - Implement time out option for response from Conversation Node.